 We are building tools to not only measure and prove the impact of surgical care but also to improve the safety and quality of patient care through education and training of local healthcare providers.

-Dr. Kamal is an orthopedic surgeon at Stanford University Hospital and Dr. Shapiro is an orthopedic surgery resident at Stanford University Hospital.
+Dr. Kamal is an orthopedic surgeon at Stanford University Hospital and Dr. Shapiro is an orthopedic surgeon at the University of California - San Francisco.

 After years of taking overseas surgical trips, they realized that the process of taking care of patients was often unregulated, and lacked the same checklists and emphasis on patient safety and quality of care provided to patients in the United States.